AdvancedCustomFields/docs/fields/gallery.md

 <?php endif; ?>
 ```

-### Create a slider
+### Display images in a slider
-This example shows how to display the images in the markup required for a WooThemes [Flexslider](http://www.woothemes.com/flexslider/) to work.
+This example demonstrates how to display the images from a Gallery field in the correct markup required for a WooThemes [Flexslider](http://www.woothemes.com/flexslider/) to work.
+The field in this example uses Array as the *Return Format*.
 ```
 <?php
 $images = get_field('gallery');
 if( $images ): ?>
     <div id="slider" class="flexslider">
         <ul class="slides">